Are you looking for things to do in Antigua, Guatemala?

-One of the finest things to do in this part of the country is to take a small water tour of Lake Atitlan.
+Whilst at Lake Atitlan of the finest things to do in this part of the country is to take a small water tour of the Lake itself.

 You will take a half-day or so to go around the full lake and all of the amazing little villages that are nearby.

-This is an opportunity to see one few places to visit in Guatemala that combines man-made and natural beauty.
+This is an opportunity to see a few places to visit in Guatemala that combines man-made and natural beauty.

-You will be sure to meet many locals as you go about your day, so be sure to make space for meeting some very interesting people as you go about your day.
+You’ll undoubtedly connect with locals as you go about your day, so be sure to make space for meeting some interesting people along the way.

 For those who want to really give themselves a physical test, take a hiking trip to the top of the Pacaya Volcano.